EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 ## Challenge yourself

-*Use these questions to check what you learned during this lesson.*
+*Finallly, use these questions to check what you learned during this lesson.*

 1. What will your daily schedule look like while you search for a job?